miapeppi/computer-store/README.md

 # The Computer Store

-Dynamic webpage built with Vanilla JavaScript, HTML and Sass.
+Dynamic webpage built with Vanilla JavaScript, HTML and CSS.
+Bootstrap and Sass was also used.
 You can find the testable application here: https://miapeppi.github.io/computer-store/.

 Fourth weekly assignment of Experis Academy.